tobyhodges/fair-research-software/episodes/08-open-collaboration.md

 ### Committing to a branch

 Once we have switched to a branch any further commits that are made will go to that branch.
 When we run a `git commit` command we'll see the name of the branch we're committing to in the output of `git commit`.
-Let's edit our code and fix the lack of default values bug that we entere into the issue tracker earlier on.
+Let's edit our code and fix the lack of default values bug that we entered into the issue tracker earlier on.

 Change your code from